AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/index.md

 Agile Artificial Intelligence is a book series that covers classical algorithms commonly assimilated as artificial intelligence techniques.
 The book series takes a practical approach by presenting all the necessary implementation details.

-# Book 1: Programming Neural Networks in Pharo
+# Book: Programming Neural Networks in Pharo

 1. [Introduction](./book/build/01-Introduction.html)
 1. [Perceptron](./book/build/02-Perceptron.html)